Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-n9RVKfDqqag.md

 ### Transcript

-> when update 5 we said fall or autumn in the northern hemisphere so uh that's when we think it will be but um you know we will delay if we need to delay
+> when update 5 we said fall or autumn in the northern hemisphere so, that's when we think it will be but, you know we will delay if we need to delay